blessedmadukoma/greenlight/details.md

     4. Updating the middleware:
       - updated `enableCORS` to check if it is a preflight request by checking if the request has HTTP method OPTIONS and contains the "Access-Control-Request-Method" header.
       - To test, open two terminals.
 On the first, run: `go run ./cmd/examples/cors/preflight`.
 In the second, run: `go run ./cmd/api -cors-trusted-origins="http://localhost:9000"`.
 Then open `localhost:9000` on your browser and view the output, also look at the Network tab for more details on the request made.

+19. Metrics

+    > learn how to use the `expvar` package to view application metrics in JSON format via a HTTP handler, what default application metrics are available, how to create your own custom metrics for monitoring the number of active goroutines and database connection pool, and how to use middleware to monitor reques-level application metrics, including the counts of different HTTP status codes.